sans-blue-team/DeepBlueCLI/README.md

 Sample EVTX files are in the .\evtx directory

 **Note** If your antivirus freaks out after downloading DeepBlueCLI: it's likely reacting to the included EVTX files in the .\evtx directory (which contain command-line logs of malicious attacks, among other artifacts).
 EVTX files are not harmful.
-You may need to configure your antivrus to ignore the DeepBlueCLI directory.
+You may need to configure your antivirus to ignore the DeepBlueCLI directory.

 ## Table of Contents
 - [Usage](#usage)